The whole purpose of setting up this blog is to provide personal updates and so update I will.

 And that brings us to the job front.
 Although it seems on the surface that I have not achieved much in this area because I am still jobless, in fact I have attended a first interview with the biggest recruitment agency in Australia.
 Too bad a lot of the jobs in my Chemical Engineering industry lie in the suburbs (about 1 to 2 hours away from Sydney's CBD on the train) and Ision doesn't really want to move to those places for fear of not being able to secure his own employment.
 However I still expressed my interest in those jobs during the interview because I want to have as many options as possible (a la kiasu Singaporeans).

-The good thing though is that I have a big basket I can place most of my eggs in at the moment and that basket is ExxonMobil's Process Engineer position in the Altona refinery in Melbourne.
+The good thing though is that I have a big basket I can place most of my eggs in at the moment and that basket is the Process Engineer position for a really big company in Melbourne.
 My second interview has been scheduled on the 7th of July and the air ticket has already been paid for by the company.
 I just discovered that there is another candidate vying for the same position and this made me rather nervous about my chances (which dropped from 75% to less than 50%).
 I know that I have consciously not put in a lot of energy/emphasis into my career in the past because a balanced existence is my life's goal.
 I am just afraid that will show up in the interview in the form of a lack of solid work experience when asked behavioural- and scenario-based or technical questions.
-I only hope that the other guy doesn't have my ExxonMobil experience, which is the only trump card I have under my sleeve.
+I only hope that the other guy doesn't have the experience I have working for the same company (but in Singapore), which is the only trump card I have under my sleeve.
 There are certainly more Chemical Engineering type jobs in Melbourne (compared to Sydney) and they are also much closer to the city or even within the city.
-Come to think of it, with or without this ExxonMobil job, I think it is still good to relocate to Melbourne to find a job.
+Come to think of it, with or without this Melbourne job, I think it is still good to relocate to Melbourne to find a job.
 My only concern is that if that happens, Ision and I will both be jobless and that is kind of unacceptable.
 We have to discuss further about that.

 Until that interview is over, I will not feel settled.
 And if I do get that job, I will try to delay my start date as much as possible so that I can move to Melbourne together with Ision (he needs to give 3 weeks' notice to his boss as well as his landlord).
 In the meantime, I can only sit on the edge of my chair, try my best to prepare for the interview and hope that the day will come as soon as possible.
 I hate interviews (all that faking, which I am not very good at) and it has been such a LONG while since my last interview.
 My rustiness in that is exacerbating my anxiety.